 TOGETHER THE TWO INSTITUTIONS form one of the most comprehensive sources in the nation for the study of colonial and U.S. history and culture.
 The Historical Society's strength in manuscripts complements the Library Company's strength in printed materials.
 The Library Company's collections reflect the whole range of early American print culture, including books, pamphlets, and magazines from all parts of the country, as well as books imported from Britain and the Continent.
 The Historical Society's archives richly document the social, cultural, and economic history of a region central to many aspects of the nation's development.
 The Balch Institute collections bring the HSP new strength in documenting ethnic and immigrant history, with significant holdings of ethnic newspapers, records of benevolent societies and other local and national ethnic organizations, and personal papers of prominent leaders in ethnic and immigrant communities.
 Both collections are strong in local newspapers and printed ephemera; the print and photograph collections of both libraries are rich in images of the Philadelphia region and graphics by local artists.
 The two libraries combined have extraordinary strength in the history of women and African-Americans, popular literature, business and banking, popular medicine, philanthropy and reform, education, natural sciences, technology, art, architecture, German Americana, American Judaica, and a host of other subjects.

-The deadline for receipt of one-month fellowship applications is March 1, 2013, with a decision to be made by April 15.
-To apply, visit www.librarycompany.org/fellowships, fill out a required electronic cover sheet, and submit one portable document format (PDF) containing a résumé and a 2-4 page description of the proposed research.
-One letter of recommendation should arrive under separate cover in PDF format as well.
-Please email materials to firstname.lastname@example.org.
-If you wish you apply for more than one fellowship, simply check more than one box on your electronic cover sheet.
-For more information, telephone (215) 546-3181, fax (215) 546-5167, e-mail email@example.com.
+THE DEADLINE FOR RECEIPT OF ONE-MONTH FELLOWSHIP APPLICATIONS IS MARCH 1, 2017, with a decision to be made by April 15.
+To apply for short-term fellowships,, visit www.librarycompany.org/fellowships, fill out a required electronic cover sheet, and submit a single portable document format (PDF)* containing a brief résumé and a 2-4 page description of the proposed research.
+One letter of recommendation should be submitted on the applicant's behalf online in PDF format.

 1314 Locust Street, Philadelphia, PA 19107 (215) 546-3181 FAX (215) 546-5167